mattudakis/ArduinoLEDClock/README.md

 **Final assembly**

 - Using a glue gun, glue the DC Jack to the bottom of the frame, making sure it aligns with the hole in the backplate.
-- Solder the photoresistor and the button to the Arduino/ PCB
+- Solder the photoresistor and the button to the Arduino/ PCB.
-- Solder the power and ground wires from the DC Jack to the first LED strip and at the same time as solder a data and ground wire from the LED strip.
-Tidy up the connections with heat shrink or tape
+- Solder the power and ground wires from the DC jack to the first LED strip and at the same time, solder a data and ground wire from the LED strip.
+Tidy up the connections with heat shrink or tape.
 - Solder the data and ground wire from the LED strip to the Arduino / PCB.

 ![Alt text](img/Backplate.jpg?raw=true "Title")